-So this begs the question: is TikTok the new (social media) Amazon?
-It’s too early to tell, but we know for sure that this is one place you should be if you’ve got something to sell.
+Is TikTok the new (social media) Amazon?
+It’s still too early to tell, but if you’ve got something to sell, we know for sure that this is one place you should be.

 Bonus: Learn how to sell more products on social media with our free Social Commerce 101 guide.
 Delight your customers and improve conversion rates.

-TikTok ecommerce is the act of using the popular video app to sell a product or service.
+TikTok ecommerce is the use of the popular video app to buy or sell a product or service.
 There are several TikTok commerce tools for sellers that make it easy for users to view and buy products in a matter of seconds.